Pep Guardiola

 Towards the end of his playing career, Guardiola was with Al-Ahli

 Pep declined all offers, opting instead to undergo a condensed coaching program in Madrid.
 In 2006, he combined his studies with playing for the Mexican club Dorados de Sinaloa.
-However, this experience could not be termed successful: the team progressively dropped down the league, and Guardiola was plagued by injuries.
+However, this stint wasn't exactly successful: the team kept sliding down the table, and Guardiola battled constant injuries.
 In the fall of the same year, he announced his retirement from playing.

 Coaching Career: Barcelona

 In 2007, Guardiola returned to his beloved Barcelona, this time as the coach of the B team.
-Under his guidance, the squad achieved promotion, and by the 2008/09 season, Pep took over as the head coach of the main team.
+Under his leadership, the squad earned promotion, and by the 2008/09 season, Pep stepped up as head coach of the first team.

 Guardiola coached Barcelona until 2012